Tebs-Lab/intro-to-python-four-day-ws/05-basic-data-analysis-pandas-matplotlib/01-starting-with-jupyter.md

 # Getting Started With Jupyter

+> Note: this is outdated, but we haven't found the time to update it.
+Instead see `0x-supplemental-venv-dependency-management.md` file in the main folder of this repo.
+It has instructions for using Python's built in `venv` virtual environment manager.
+You can still use `pipenv` as described here if you wish, but at Teb's Lab we now prefer `venv`.

 Getting started with Jupyter should be easy if you've already been using `pipenv`, or if you're comfortable installing Jupyter globally using `pip`.
 If you're not familiar with `pipenv` go to the main readme for this repo and read the installation instructions there.

 First, activate a `pipenv` environment shell from any directory in this repo: